-In the above examples I used 10ms as a delta value.
-This allowed me to quickly find the approximate time of the collision.
-Once I had the approximation I could then fine tune by reducing the delta.
+In the above examples I have used 10ms as a delta value.
+This allowed me to quickly find the rough time something happened.
+Once I have an approximation I could then fine tune by reducing the delta.

-I now know that 180ms is a fairly good starting collision so the next stage would be fine tuning.
-Start the second drop around 185ms and then set a delta value of DEC 1ms and then run the sequence again.
+I know 180ms is a fairly good starting collision so the next stage is to set the drop start time to something like 185ms and use a delta value of 1ms and let the sequence run.